-Nonconformity - Nonfulfillment of a requirement, including any issue identified and documented by the UL Solutions auditor during the audit process that reflects a deviation from the program requirements.
+Nonconformity - Non-fulfillment of a requirement, including any issue identified and documented by the UL Auditor during the audit process that reflects deviation from the Program Requirements.

-Preventative action - Action to eliminate the cause of a potential nonconformity or other undesirable potential situation.
+Preventative Action - Action to eliminate the cause of a potential nonconformity or other undesirable potential situation.

-Program - Qualified Firestop Contractor Program.
+Program - UL Qualified Firestop Contractor Program.

-Program requirements - Refers to the requirements described in the Qualified Firestop Contractor Program Requirements document.
+Program Requirements - Refers to the requirements described in this document, the Qualified Firestop Contractor Program Requirements.